Inventory Valuation

 ABC Ltd sold 800 units on March 25.
 The expenses would be as follows:

-January 1 (Opening inventory)500$10$5,000
+January 1 (Opening inventory) 500 $10 $5,000

-Hence COGS for the sale of 800 units would be $7,000 and the value of inventory would be $10,500 with an inventory level of 200 units.
+Hence COGS for the sale of 800 units would be $7,000, and the value of inventory would be $10,500 with an inventory level of 200 units.

-2. LIFO (Last In, First Out)
+LIFO (Last In, First Out)

-Why is LIFO not preferred often?
+LIFO is not preferred often because

 • In situations of high inflationary markets, LIFO tends to report lower profits due to high COGS.
 Hence most companies do not prefer to use the LIFO method to value their inventory as it reduces the net income and earnings per share.